-Those protections have no real equivalents in QR's proposed deed poll and Access Framework.
+Those protections have no real equivalents in QR's proposed deed poll and access framework.

-In particular, each of the following material arrangements will be removed if the Declared Service was to cease to be declared:
+In particular each of the following material arrangements will be removed if the Declared Service was to cease to be declared:

-- (a) QR will cease to be obliged to negotiate an access agreement when requested (section 99 QCA Act); - (b) QR will cease to be obliged to conduct such negotiations in good faith (section 100 QCA Act); - (c) QR will cease to be prohibited from unfairly differentiating between access seekers in a way that has a material adverse effect on the ability of an access seeker to compete with other access seekers (section 100 QCA Act); - (d) QR will cease to be prohibited from engaging in conduct for the purpose of preventing or hindering a user's access under an access agreement (section 104 QCA Act) or access determination (section 125 QCA Act); - (e) the rights of a user to transfer access rights will be removed (section 106 QCA Act); - (f) the right of a user to refer access disputes to the QCA for arbitration (Division 5 of Part 5 QCA Act) which critically can require QR to provide access on determined terms including price and require extensions or expansions of the facility (sections 117 and 118 QCA Act);

-- (g) there will cease to be a regulator who has the power to require information about compliance with the access arrangements (section 150AA QCA Act); and - (h) the QCA and stakeholders will cease to have rights to enforce the undertaking and be awarded compensation for loss or damage caused by QR breaches (section 158A QCA Act).
+- (a) QR will cease to be obliged to negotiate an access agreement when requested (section 99 QCA Act); - QR will cease to be obliged to conduct such negotiations in good faith (section 100 QCA Act); - (c) QR will cease to be prohibited from unfairly differentiating between access seekers in a way that has a material adverse effect on the ability of an access seeker to compete with other access seekers (section 100 QCA Act); - (d) QR will cease to be prohibited from engaging in conduct for the purpose of preventing or hinder a user's access under an access agreement (section 104 QCA Act) or access determination (section 125 QCA Act); - (e) the rights of a user to transfer access rights will be removed (section 106 QCA Act); - (f) the right of a user to refer access disputes to the QCA for arbitration (Division 5 of Part 5 QCA Act) which critically can require QR to provide access on determined terms including price and require extensions or expansions of the facility (sections 117 and 118 QCA Act); - (g) there will cease to be a regulator who has the power to require information about compliance with the access arrangements (section 150AA QCA Act); and - (h) the QCA and stakeholders will cease to have rights to enforce the undertaking and be awarded compensation for loss or damages caused by QR breaches (section 158A QCA Act).

-The loss of these protections are clearly inconsistent with the certainty of access, efficient access pricing and reasonable access terms that are needed in order for businesses to continue to make long term investments in dependent markets (such as new coal mine developments or coal mine expansions).
+The loss of these protections are clearly the very antithesis of the certainty of access, efficient access pricing and reasonable access terms that are needed in order for businesses to continue to make long term investments in dependent markets (such as new mineral mine developments or mine expansions, or investments in refining or smelting facilities related to such mineral extraction).